 HVO’s work in providing critically needed health care education and training is an essential component for any long-term development strategy.”

 – Mary McClymont, former President of InterAction

 Since it began in 1986, HVO has had a long list of accomplishments.
 Access to care has expanded in many countries thanks to improved training and professional support provided by more than 10,000 completed volunteer assignments.
-In 2015, volunteers completed 514 assignments, contributing a total of 7,074 days of volunteer service, and volunteers reported providing clinical and didactic training to more than 3,600 people in the course of the year.
+In 2016, volunteers completed 410 assignments, providing clinical and didactic training to nearly 4,000 health professionals in the course of the year.